Before You Read

 The Blackmail Machine

 When FBI agents raided Epstein’s Manhattan townhouse, they found a safe containing CDs with handwritten labels: “young [name] + [name].”
-(CNBC) Hidden cameras were documented throughout his properties.
-The evidence suggested a systematic operation to capture compromising material.
+(CNBC) Witness testimony and court filings described hidden cameras throughout his properties.
+(PBS/Frontline) The evidence suggested a systematic operation to capture compromising material.

 Epstein was explicit about this.
 He told a New York Times reporter in 2018 that he had “incriminating information about powerful people, including information about their sexual proclivities and recreational drug use.”
 (CNN)